MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/crendertarget-class.md

 ### <a name="return-value"></a>Valore restituito

-Puntatore a scollegare il rendering dell'interfaccia di destinazione.
+Puntatore all'interfaccia di destinazione di rendering scollegata.

 ##  <a name="drawbitmap"></a>  CRenderTarget::DrawBitmap